Ghraybeh or Lebanese Shortbread Cookies

 - Turn off the mixer and add the flour a little at a time stirring till it forms a ball.

-- Form balls of dough and press an almond in the top if desired on a parchment-lined surface.
+- Form dough balls and press an almond in the top if desired on a parchment-lined surface.

-- Bake 13-15 minutes on parchment-lined baking sheets, they shouldn't brown.
+- Bake for 13-15 minutes on parchment-lined baking sheets, they shouldn't brown.

-- Cool very well before removing from baking sheet.
+- Cool very well before removing them from the baking sheet.

 Nutrition Information: